FahedJiha/FahedJiha/README.md

 - 👋 Hi, I’m @FahedJiha
 -
 -  👀 I’m interested in ...
 Computer Engineering I enjoy coding and learning new software languages all the while learning the actual components of the the computer circuitry and how they work.
--       I have also found a new interest in mathematics and do see myself  pursuing a minor in mathematics -
+-       I have also found a new interest in mathematics and do see myself  pursuing a minor.
+-
 -  🌱 I’m currently learning ...
 C++ , Java , and other software languages
 -